ColorfulGutz/LabEx-Journey/README.md

 Using netcat, I had one terminal set up a listener on port 12345.
 Then opening another terminal, connected to port 12345 on localhost, allowing me to comunicate between the two terminals.
 I then set up the listener to output incoming data into a file, setting up netcat on the other terminal to send the file.
 <img width="1054" height="231" alt="image" src="https://github.com/user-attachments/assets/3e5915f4-af18-4122-955a-b38a9860948a" />

-- Monitored my own network, capturing and analysing network traffic on a VM using Wireshark
+- Monitored a virtual labs network, capturing and analysing network traffic on a virtual lab using Wireshark

 Setting up wireshark, I added my user to the wireshark group and configuring dumpcap to have elevated priveleges.
 I selected the interface I was using and began scanning the network.
 To test, I opened another terminal and curled http://example.com, then saved the packets and viewed them, explicitly searching for http and finding what I curled.
 Utilizing the filter, I specfied viewing of only `tcp && ip.addr == 104.18.26.120` which is the ip address of example.com.
 I also used the filter to view only the http get request and if the host contains example.com via `http.request.method == "GET" && http.host contains "example.com"`.
 Tested out saving filters and exported the http requests.
 <img width="1885" height="981" alt="image" src="https://github.com/user-attachments/assets/3d1b02b8-f157-4f41-9a70-2d202d0a315a" />